danielbodunov/DungeonSim/docs/HowTo/Add_A_Dungeon_Tile.md

 to compensate for a particular profile.
 Export FBX with vertex colors and stable real-world tile scale.
 In Unity, enable vertex-color import and configure the atlas as Point, no mipmaps, uncompressed, and Clamp.
-Tune world tiling, metallic, and smoothness on the material; edit red vertex AO on the mesh.
+Tune world tiling, `Light Steps`, and `Minimum Light Multiplier` on the shared material; edit red vertex AO on the mesh.
+The atlas is authored at full-light appearance and the Unlit shader only darkens it through multiplicative quantized lighting.

 Preview the same source prefab through R0, R1, R2, and R3.
 Confirm that back-wall details stay upright, up/down-facing geometry selects floor/ceiling art, side